Originally published Aug 20, 2014. Updated on May 20, 2023.

-Poor indoor air quality can be a problem for all types of homes, and it doesn’t matter if you live in a dense city or rural town.
+Poor indoor air quality can be a problem for all types of homes, and it doesn’t matter if you live in a dense city or a rural town.
 One of the best ways to improve your indoor air is to install a whole-home air cleaner.
-There are a number of choices when it comes to choosing an air cleaner in Clarington, including mechanical filters and electronic air cleaners.
+There are a number of choices when it comes to choosing an air purifier, including mechanical filters and electronic air cleaners.
 Today we’re going to discuss a specific air cleaner Advantage Airtech has used for many customers with great success: HEPA mechanical filters.

 What Is a HEPA Filter?